krb5/krb5/doc/admin/conf_files/krb5_conf.rst

     **kpServerAuth**
-        If **kpServerAuth** is specified, a KDC certificate with the id-kp-serverAuth EKU as used by Microsoft will be accepted.
+        If **kpServerAuth** is specified, a KDC certificate with the id-kp-serverAuth EKU will be accepted.
+This key usage value is used in most commercially issued server certificates.

     **none**
         If **none** is specified, then the KDC certificate will not be